koenbok/Framer/tools/sketch-app/README.md

 - **AppStore release**: `~/Library/Containers/com.bohemiancoding.sketch/Data/Library/Application Support/sketch/Plugins`

 The AppStore version needs to be at least 2.3 (not released at this time while writing this).

+After copying the file to the correct folder, scripting has to be enabled inside the Sketch preferences.